KATBlackCoder/Translate-AI/@memory-bank/implementation_plan.md

         *   `zip`
         *   `walkdir`
         *   `reqwest` (for Phase 2 Ollama & Phase 5 DeepL)
-4.  **Basic UI Layout (Nuxt UI):** (Complete for single-text translation)
+4.  **Basic UI Layout (Nuxt UI):** (Focus on Project Translation)
     *   Create main page layout (`app.vue`, default layout).
-    *   Implemented main UI for single-text translation (`pages/index.vue`):
+    *   Implement initial UI for project selection on `pages/index.vue` using `ProjectSelector.vue`.
-        *   Input text area (`UTextarea`).
+    *   (Single text translation UI elements are removed/deferred).
-        *   Output text area (`UTextarea`, readonly).
-        *   Source/Target language selectors (`USelectMenu`), populated from Pinia store.
-        *   "Translate", "Swap", "Clear" buttons (`UButton`).
-        *   Structure provided by `UFormField`.
-        *   Area for "Project Translation" controls (placeholder for later phases).
-        *   Settings icon/button (placeholder for later phases).
-5.  **Basic Frontend State (Pinia):** (Complete for single-text translation)
+5.  **Basic Frontend State (Pinia):**
-    *   Created Pinia store `stores/translation.ts` using **Setup Store syntax** for UI state (input/output text, selected languages using ISO 639-1 codes, loading status).
+    *   Create Pinia store `stores/project.ts` using **Setup Store syntax** for project selection state.
+(COMPLETE)
-    *   Defined and stored the predefined list of supported languages within the store (e.g., `[{ id: 'en', label: 'English' }, ...]`).
-    *   Core UI elements (`pages/index.vue`) are now connected to this store, two-way binding text areas (via computed model for source) and language selectors, and using store actions for buttons.
+    *   (Store for single text translation, `stores/translation.ts`, will be reviewed for removal/refactoring).
 6.  **Test IPC:** (Complete)
     *   Created a simple `simple_ipc_test` Tauri command in Rust.
     *   Invoked it successfully from the Nuxt frontend (`translationStore`'s `handleTranslate` action), verifying Inter-Process Communication with data passing and response handling.

 **(End of Phase 1)**

-## Phase 2: Core Single-Text Translation (Offline AI - Ollama) (COMPLETE)
+## Phase 2: Core Single-Text Translation (Offline AI - Ollama) (REMOVED/DEFERRED)

-**Goal:** Implement translation for a single text segment using **Ollama (as an offline AI solution)** with `mistral` as the initial target model.
-**Definition of Done:** User can translate text using Ollama (`mistral` model by default).
-Source/target languages are selectable from the predefined list.
-Backend translation logic and core UI interactions are functional and tested.
-Essential error handling for Ollama server reachability, model availability, and response parsing is implemented, with backend errors propagated to the frontend using Nuxt UI Toasts.
-(Note: A minor formatting issue with double line breaks for Japanese from the Ollama model has been noted and deferred for future consideration).

-**Tasks:**

-1.  **Implement Ollama Client (Rust):** (COMPLETE)
-    *   Implement Rust functions to make HTTP requests to a local Ollama instance (e.g., `http://localhost:11434`) using `reqwest`.
-    *   Structure JSON payloads for Ollama's API (e.g., `/api/generate` or `/api/chat`), including the model name (initially `mistral`, with user selection planned for Phase 6), a well-crafted prompt for translation (mapping ISO 639-1 codes to full language names like "Translate from English to Japanese"), and ensuring `stream: false`.
-    *   Parse Ollama's JSON response to extract the translated text.
-    *   Implement essential error handling (server not reachable, model not found, response parse error).
-2.  **Create Tauri Command for Translation:** (COMPLETE)
-    *   Rust function exposed as a Tauri command (`translate_text_command`, to be located in `src-tauri/src/commands/translation.rs` as per the new structure) that accepts: source text (String), source language (String - ISO 639-1 code), target language (String - ISO 639-1 code).
-    *   Command calls the **Ollama client function** (`ollama_client::translate_with_ollama`).
-    *   Command returns the translated text or an error object with a user-friendly message.
-3.  **Connect Frontend to Translation Command:** (COMPLETE)
-    *   Language selectors are functional (`USelectMenu` with `:items` and `value-key`), populating from the Pinia store and storing the selected ISO 639-1 codes.
-    *   When "Translate" button is clicked:
-        *   Gets source text, source lang code, target lang code from Pinia state.
-        *   Invokes the Tauri translation command (`translate_text_command`).
-        *   Updates Pinia state with the translated text or an error message.
-Error display to be enhanced with Nuxt UI Toasts (which are rendered via the main `<App>` component, no separate `<UNotifications />` needed).
-(COMPLETE - Implemented in `stores/translation.ts` using `useToast()`)
-4.  **Display Results & Basic Errors:** (COMPLETE)
-    *   Translated text is shown in the output text area.
-    *   Error messages from the backend (for Ollama issues) are now displayed using Nuxt UI Toasts via `useToast()`, and the target text area is cleared on error.
-(Enhanced from just displaying in text area).
+**This phase is currently removed from the immediate plan to focus on batch project translation.
+Functionality may be re-introduced later.**

+(Original tasks for Phase 2 are removed for brevity)

-## Phase 3: RPG Maker MV Project Translation (Batch) (Current Phase)
+## Phase 3: RPG Maker MV Project Translation (Batch) (Now effectively Phase 2 - Current Phase)

 **Goal:** Implement the workflow for selecting an RPG Maker MV project, extracting text, batch translating (using Ollama initially), and saving as a ZIP, with simple progress indication.
-**Definition of Done:** User can select an RPG Maker MV project, detection logic works, JSON files are parsed, strings are extracted and batch translated using Ollama.
-Translated files are correctly reconstructed and saved into a ZIP archive preserving the full relative path (e.g., `www/data/file.json`).
+**Definition of Done:** User can select an RPG Maker MV project, detection logic works, JSON files are parsed, strings are extracted and batch translated using Ollama. **Successful manual testing of this entire workflow (extraction and batch translation) confirms functionality and basic usability.** Translated files are correctly reconstructed and saved into a ZIP archive preserving the full relative path (e.g., `www/data/file.json`).
 A simple indeterminate progress indicator is shown during batch processing.
 Essential error handling for project detection, file parsing, and ZIP creation is implemented.
 Unit/integration tests for backend logic are written and passing.

 **Tasks:**